-Never forget that the successful slave revolt on Haiti has been made into the excuse needed to isolate and punish Haitians.
+Never forget that the successful revolt on Haiti has been made into the excuse needed to isolate and punish Haitians.
 That is, poor Black Haitians, the ones who still look like the kidnapped and enslaved Africans who dared to take ‘free’.
 The rich Haitians have been welcomed in neighbouring countries and far away Europe just fine.
 Did Baby Doc not fly in from France?
 Or did he move to Monaco?

 If Haiti has no riches, how do the rich Haitians survive?
 If Haiti has no riches, then the rich cannot be anything else but overpaid overseers.
-Keeping the ‘freed’ slaves locked up on the island for the US and European enslavers.
+Keeping the ‘freed’ enslaved locked up on the island for the US and European enslavers.
 For the love of money.
-Never mind this child, and all the children like him that die anonymously.
+Never mind this child, and all the children like him who die anonymously.
 The blood keeps flowing.
 Who is drinking it?

-I do not like writing about Haiti, because it upsets me deeply.
+I do not like writing about Haiti, because it upsets me.
 I read the articles on Rapadoo, and notice how the display of the rich is in painful contrast to the plight of the poor.
-I do not agree with the bleak potrayal of Haiti.
+I do not agree with the bleak portrayal of Haiti.
 I think Haiti is a beautiful and rich country, and the tourist industry that is buying up beaches and hillsides, agrees.
 Above all, the European enslavers would have never chosen to live on the island and bring in shipments of Africans to be able to enrich themselves without working for it, if it was not.
 There would have been no “Haiti” if there were no riches to be gotten.

 Enough about him – and his plastic wife.
 On to the short article that finally got me to say something.
 Of course it was not the article, but the photo that got to me.
-So, before I move on, there is just one question that needs to be asked.
+And, before I move on, there is another question that needs to be asked.
 Did the photographer pay – or at least feed – this family for the photo?
 Or did he just take it – feeling entitled to it – without having to give something of value back?
 And… is this child still alive?

-2 out of 3 people face hunger as Haiti woes mount – Yahoo!
-News
+2 out of 3 people face hunger as Haiti woes mount

 The hardship of hunger abounds amid the stone homes and teepee-like huts in the mountains along Haiti’s southern coast.
 The hair on broomstick-thin children has turned patchy and orangish, their stomachs have ballooned to the size of their heads and many look half their age — the tell-tale signs of malnutrition.